Aliyu-Kuburat/Sales-Project/README.md

 ### Project Overview
 ---

-The data analysis project aims to provide insight into the sales performance of an education company over the past year.
-By analzing various aspects of the sales data, I seek to identify trends, make data-driven recommendatios and gain a deeper understanding pf the company's performance over the past 6 years.
+The objective of the data analysis project is to gain comprehensive insights into the sales performance of an education company throughout the previous year.
+Through a thorough examination of diverse aspects of the sales data, the goal is to pinpoint trends, formulate recommendations based on data, and develop a profound comprehension of the company's performance spanning the last six years.

 ### Insights